 Introduction to Secure Data Sharing¶

-Secure Data Sharing enables sharing selected objects in a database in your account with other Snowflake accounts.
-The following Snowflake database objects can be shared:
+Secure Data Sharing lets you share selected objects in a database in your account with other Snowflake accounts.
+You can share the following Snowflake database objects:

 Secure materialized views